vesas/java-nn/README.md

-Neural networks with automatic differentiation and backprop in java.
+Neural networks with automatic differentiation and backprop in java from scratch.

+Two parts:

+- Automatic differentiation which uses chain rule to calculate gradients for a computation graph.
+- Neural network structure which uses the automatic differentiation (autodiff) to learn.

 ## Test cases: